rei/rei-cedar-docs/docs/release-notes/fall-2019/README.md

 - We have updated the [guidelines for contributing icons](/icons/resources/#contribution-process) to the [CDR · Icon Contribution](https://share.goabstract.com/99335c38-51ee-41c8-8454-38c2a70c4c7f) Project
 - We have also made minor updates to the [CDR Icons • vCurrent](https://share.goabstract.com/e9186773-0cc3-43a6-b7ff-54b163d95e00?sha=a814b05c391c93f5a7d39ce9508cd5238ae8fe0e) libray to make icon symbols more consistent.
 For linking instructions, see the guide to using the [Cedar UI Toolkit](/getting-started/as-a-designer/#cedar-ui-toolkit).
-- We have also written a new sketch plugin to help you [export Cedar compliant icons that are not in the icon repo](/icons/resources/#exporting-icons-that-aren’t-in-the-library).
+- We have also written a new Sketch plugin to help you [export Cedar compliant icons that are not in the icon repo](/icons/resources/#exporting-icons-that-aren’t-in-the-library).

 ### SVG in Icon Slot